 - Bordetella (kennel cough) vaccine- This is important for dogs that go to groomers, boarding kennels or doggy day cares.

-- Heartworm Prevention: Dogs under 6 months of age can start monthly heartworm prevention tablets (such as Iverhart) without needing a blood test.
-Iverhart and other monthly heartworm prevention tablets also kill intestinal worms such as roundworms and hookworm.
+- Heartworm Prevention: Dogs under 6 months of age can start monthly heartworm prevention tablets without needing a blood test.
+Iverhart and other monthly heartworm prevention tablets also kill intestinal worms such as roundworms and hookworms.
 Double coverage!

 At 15-17 weeks of age:

-- Dog vaccination guidelines are changing.
+- Dog vaccination guidelines are changing within the veterinary profession.
 Experts now recommend an additional DAPPV vaccination at 15 to 17 weeks of age, for the best protection against parvovirus and distemper.
 This additional protection is especially important for breeds which are extremely susceptible to parvovirus (including Dobermans, Rottweilers and pit bulls).

 A year after the puppy rabies vaccination: